Brandenberg History, Family Crest & Coats of Arms

 The surname Brandenberg was first found in Prussia, where this family name became noted for its many branches within the region.

-Important Dates for the Brandenberg family
+Early History of the Brandenberg family

 This web page shows only a small excerpt of our Brandenberg research.
 Another 94 words (7 lines of text) covering the years 1794, 1689 and 1713 are included under the topic Early Brandenberg History in all our PDF Extended History products and printed products wherever possible.